salomax/desafios/crawlers/README.md

 docker run --rm -it salomax/idwall-reddit-crawler:1.0-SNAPSHOT
 ```

-Don't forget param `it`, otherwise a NullPointerException will be thrown because interactive mode is enabled.
+Don't forget param `it`, otherwise a NullPointerException will be thrown because interactive mode is not enabled.